hedronvision/bazel-cc-filesystem-backport/README.md

 **How does this solve my problem?**

 Just use the setup snippet below, `#include "backport/filesystem.hpp"` and then use fs:: as a drop-in replacement for std::filesystem in code that might target Apple platforms.
-[If you want to open a fstream(fs::path), instead do fs::fstream(fs::path).]

 Under the hood, we're falling back to [gulrak/filesystem](https://github.com/gulrak/filesystem) (only) in binaries that need it. [gulrak/filesystem](https://github.com/gulrak/filesystem) is API-compatible with std::filesystem, so you can write the same modern code you would otherwise, and, once std::filesystem support is ubiquitous, it'll be easy to transition off this shim.
 (Once upon a time, we fell back on boost::filesystem, but there were enough differences in the API to be very annoying, especially around time, despite boost::filesystem having inspired std::filesystem.)